-Home to more canals than Venice, legendary architecture and beautiful parks, post-industrial Birmingham is one of the few large UK cities that still manages to cling to its village vibe.
+Home to more canals than Venice, legendary architecture and beautiful parks, Birmingham is full of history, a vibrant dining scene and family-friendly activities.
 Its reputation as a working city is as true today as it was in the days of the industrial revolution.
-Although the city is known for its factories, curries, ‘spaghetti’ junction and that accent that nobody quite understands, there’s a lot more to the real Birmingham that warrants exploration.
+Birmingham is known for its factories, curries, ‘spaghetti’ junction and that accent that nobody quite understands.
+However, Birmingham is an ocean (or canals!) of hidden gems and secrets.
+We’ve summarised the best our home has to offer in this Birmingham City Guide.

-Public transport in Birmingham isn’t great but the city centre is well calibrated for pedestrians.
+The city centre is well calibrated for pedestrians.
 Walk around, there’s much to be seen.
 Or get a taxi if you must.
+Additionally, our brand new tram system is currently under construction.
+This will offer you a quicker alternative to walking!

 If you want an alternative tour of Birmingham city centre, take a barge-tour on the canal.
 They leave daily from Brindley Place and always come with an informative guide.

-Birmingham has one of the best road systems in the UK, but parking is scarce and expensive in the city centre.
+Birmingham has one of the best road systems in the UK.
+We advise using the city’s internal transport as parking is limited in the city centre.
 Do your research beforehand and don’t just expect to be able to street park in front of the Bullring or the Mailbox.

 The Two-hour City Tour of Birmingham